dimkr/tootik/README.md

 ```

 This makes tootik lightweight, private and accessible:
-* Its UI supports [Gemini](https://geminiprotocol.net/), Gopher, Finger and [Guppy](https://github.com/dimkr/guppy-protocol): there's a wide variety of clients to choose from and some work great on old devices.
+* Its UI supports [Gemini](https://geminiprotocol.net/) but also Gopher, Finger and [Guppy](https://github.com/dimkr/guppy-protocol): there's a wide variety of clients to choose from and some work great on old devices.
 * Rich content is reduced to plain text and links: it's a fast, low-bandwidth UI suitable for screen readers.
 * Anonymity: you authenticate using a TLS client certificate and don't have to share your email address or real name.
 * No promoted content, tracking or analytics: social networking, with the slow and non-commercial vibe of the small internet.
-* It's a single static executable, making it easy to [set up your own instance](SETUP.md) instead of joining an existing one.
+* It's a single static executable, making it easy to [set up your own instance](SETUP.md) and update it later.
 * All instance data is stored in a single file, a [sqlite](https://sqlite.org/) database that is easy to backup and restore.
 * It's lightweight: a <=$5/mo VPS or a SBC is more than enough for a small instance.
 * It implements the subset of ActivityPub required for its feature set but not more, to stay small, reliable and maintainable.